dod-iac/terraform-aws-report-receiver/README.md

 ## Terraform Version

-Terraform 0.13.
 Pin module version to ~> 1.0.0 .
 Submit pull-requests to master branch.

 Terraform 0.11 and 0.12 are not supported.